Quantization-Aware Neuromorphic Architecture for Skin Lesion Classification on Resource-Constrained Devices: Methodology

 \subsubsection{Parameter Calibration and On-Chip Optimization}

-After initial deployment, key runtime parameters---such as output spike thresholds, integration windows, and temporal pooling parameters---are empirically calibrated on a held-out validation set.
-To further optimize the class assignment and suppress spurious events, a threshold adaptation can be formulated as: \begin{small}

-\end{small} where $S_c^{(i)}$ is the total spike count for class $c$ on sample $i$, $y_i$ is the true label, and $\mathbb{I}[\cdot]$ is the indicator function.
+After initial deployment, key runtime parameters, including output spike thresholds, integration windows, and temporal pooling parameters, are empirically calibrated on a held-out validation set.
+To further optimize the class assignment and suppress spurious events, a threshold adaptation can be formulated as: \begin{small} \end{small} where $S_c^{(i)}$ is the total spike count for class $c$ on sample $i$, $y_i$ is the true label, and $\mathbb{I}[\cdot]$ is the indicator function.
 This allows data-driven threshold selection for each class.
 If performance deviation is observed relative to the original CNN, light on-chip fine-tuning is conducted using Akida's incremental learning capability, adjusting only the last output layer to optimize for domain shift or quantization artifacts.
+For higher-detail cases, a $2\times2$ tiling fallback is triggered when $\max_c \hat{p}_c<0.60$.
+Four overlapping $64\times64$ patches (20\% stride overlap) are evaluated and logits averaged.
+On HAM10000, the trigger rate is 18\%.
+All calibration, threshold selection, and optional on-chip fine-tuning steps use only the validation split.
+The test split is used only for final reporting and is not involved in any parameter selection.